nodezoo/nodezoo-workshop/README.md

        * `> seneca.list('role:search')`
        * `> role:search,cmd:search,query:express`
    * Docker image and container: build and run
-     * Use commands in Dockerfile
+     * Open the Dockerfile in a text editor and the commands to use that Dockerfile are in its comments
      * Verify functionality as above, against docker host IP

 ### experiments